richu101/Arduino-Projects/EDGE_Control_Board/I2CExplain.md

 ```
  This function will return a single Byte of data from the I2c bus
 ```
 **Example:**  If We send " Hello " through I2C then the wire.read function will return H .
-In the next call it will return o
+In the next call it will return